jcosta33/cv/README.md

 - Created content for marketing posts, guides, and video tutorials to help users get the most out of our products.
 - Led the development of a UI framework called Bunga with Angular 8, wrote the documentation, and helped the team use it.

-### Junior Fullstack Developer at 67 Creative Studio
+### Fullstack Developer at 67 Creative Studio
 **Jul 2014 — Aug 2015, Porto**
 - Created a PHP app for migrating databases from DOS to MySQL.
 - Built a stock management system for clinics using the LAMP stack, Boostrap and jQuery.
 - Worked on a custom WordPress template for Nestlé's Sical brand, adding features like advanced search and Google Maps integration.
 - Created an RSS reader app for a client's blog using Cordova and jQuery Mobile.

+### Intern Backend Developer at Samsys
+**March 2014 — June 2014, Porto**
+- Briefly worked with a team building an ASP.NET MVC5 platform.

 ## Courses